 In June 2008 the Company received a letter from a shareholder of the Company stating that the shareholder was returning realized profits from their trades of shares of the Company's common stock during the nine month period preceding May 22, 2008 (the "Timeframe").
-The shareholder also stated in the letter that during this Timeframe the shareholder was subject to Section 16 of the United States Security Exchange Act of 1934 (the "Exchange Act") because they owned more than 10% of the shares of Company common stock.
-As such, the shareholder decided to voluntarily comply with Section 16(b) of the Exchange Act by returning the realized profits to the Company in the amount of \$1,650,293, (the "Disgorgement Amount") which is net of amounts paid for brokerage commissions on each of the executed trades during the Timeframe.
+The shareholder also stated in the letter that during this Timeframe the shareholder was subject to Section 16 of the United States Security Exchange Act of 1934 (the "Exchange Act") because they owned more than 10% of the shareholder decided to voluntarily comply with Section 16(b) of the Exchange Act by returning the realized profits to the Company in the amount of \$1,650,293, (the "Disgorgement Amount") which is net of amounts paid for brokerage commissions on each of the executed trades during the Timeframe.
 The Company had received the Disgorgement Amount in full before June 30, 2008.